Roadcrosser/JSON-G/README.md

 ## JSON-G sounds like J-song ##

 I'd have called it `JSONP` if it hadn't already been [taken](https://en.wikipedia.org/wiki/JSONP), so `JSON-G` was the next best thing.
-I put a dash in between the `JSON` and `G` so people wouldn't pronounce it as J-song and hopefully avert another file-extension pronounciation war.
+I put a dash in between the `JSON` and `G` so people wouldn't pronounce it as J-song and hopefully avert another file-extension pronunciation war.

+### So I can't call it J-song? ###

+Do whatever you want tbh.

 ## Credits ##